RSamaium/CanvasEngine/readme.md

     * Background
 * Add weather effects : `rain()`, `snow()` and `storm()`
 * Improves `offset()`.
 Possibility of using `top` and `bottom` to place events
+* Fix event mouse when canvas resized and center the canvas in full screen
+* Avoid event propagation of key pressed

 ### v1.3.2